What Is 20COGS? Scam? Or Easy Cash?

 20COGS Feedback Online:

-There are a large number of positive reviews online for 20COGS.
+There are a large number of positive reviews online for 20COGS at the time of writing.

 Actually, I was quite surprised by the large amount of positive feedback for this sort of opportunity.